Stevyn Colgan: Speaking

 In recent years he has been a visiting lecturer in metacognition at Barts and the London.
 He has also spoken at Imperial College, Central St Martin's College of Art, York University, Brasenose College, Oxford, University of Exeter, the Institution of Engineering and Technology (IET) and many other academic institutions.

 He is currently a lecturer in criminal and forensic psychology at Buckinghamshire New University.

 He has also taught art and lectured on creative thinking and problem solving.

 His talks are a mix of science, art, folklore, autobiography and comedy.
-He has performed at venues and events such as TEDx, Glasgow Science Festival, Agile Cymru, Google Huddle, Hybrid Conf Berlin, the Ig Nobel Prizes, QEDCon, Aegis Kuala Lumpur and has performed many Skeptics in the Pub and Science Showoff shows.
+He has performed at venues and events such as TEDx, Glasgow Science Festival, Agile Cymru, Google Huddle, Hybrid Conf Berlin, the Ig Nobel Prizes, QED_(conference), Aegis Kuala Lumpur and has performed many Skeptics in the Pub and Science Showoff shows.
 He has also appeared at the Hay Festival, Latitude, Harrogate International Festival, Salon London and many more.

 He also appeared alongside Hannah Gadsby, Eric Lampaert and Alex Edelman performing stand up at the Edinburgh Festival for a show called John Lloyd's Curious Edinburgh, hosted by Lloyd and Dan Schreiber.